What Kind Of Light Does A Hosta Need?

 Keeping in the shade

-In the shade, you need to worry a lot less about watering your hostas.
-The soil in the shade will dry out much slower except under the trees.
-You will have to water your hostas quite often under the trees.
+You need to worry a lot less about watering your hostas in the shade.
+The soil in the shade will dry out much slower.

-Also, in a shady spot, the air is usually quite humid so the leaves will suffer less from cracking.
+Also, in a shady spot, the air is usually humid, so the leaves will suffer less from cracking.
 However, you have to keep an eye on the health of the hosta because fungal diseases develop best in humid locations.

 Varieties